Sornambal/CareCircle/README.md

 2. **Home Screen**: View current time, medicine schedule, and SOS buttons
 3. **Medication**: Mark medicines as taken when reminded
 4. **Emergency**: Use SOS buttons with countdown and reject option
+5. **Medicine Chatbot**: Use the 💊 widget (type or tap “Speak”) to ask allowed medicine questions; responses are spoken aloud

+### SOS Voice Call Behavior:
+- Emergency voice calls use inline TwiML with `voice="alice"` and `language="en-IN"`
+- Message spoken: "Emergency alert from Care Circle.
+The elderly user is in an emergency situation.
+Please respond immediately."

 ---